-When available, the vehicles and the services of a Council officer may be used by other Councillors when representing the Lord Mayor or Deputy Lord Mayor at formal commitments and events.
+When available, the vehicles or services may be used by other Councillors when representing the Lord Mayor or Deputy Lord Mayor at formal commitments and events.

 In situations where senior dignitaries and officials are visiting Melbourne, the Lord Mayor may recommend to the Chief Executive Officer that the services of a driver and Council vehicle be offered to assist with transport to official engagements.